tosh99/encore/docs/ts/concepts/benefits.md

 ## Incredible performance powered by a custom Rust runtime

 To enable Encore's functionality in TypeScript, we’ve created a high-performance distributed systems runtime in Rust.
-It integrates with the standard Node.js runtime for excecuting JavaScript code, ensuring **100% compatability with the Node.js ecosystem**.
+It integrates with the standard Node.js runtime for excecuting JavaScript code, ensuring **100% compatibility with the Node.js ecosystem**.

 The Rust runtime does everything from handling incoming requests and making API calls, to querying databases and using Pub/Sub.
 It even handles all application observability, like distributed tracing, structured logging, and metrics.